-No matter what happens between now and November 2008, one of the most contentious issues in the U.S. Presidential election is likely to be pro-choice versus pro-life, legislation on abortion and contraception in other words.
-This is one of the traditional battlefields of the religious and the humanist world views and as usual when these two sides clash the debate will be between the reason and logic of the pro-choice camp and the pro -life groups' obsession with the myths and superstitious of a few bronze age tribes of tent dwelling, ignorant, illiterate goat farmers.
-(I never said this article was going to be unbiased.)
+No matter what outcome the cuurent shenanigans in Washington DC around the legitimacy of the Trump predidency and the cimes of the Cinton / Democratic Party campaign, one of the most contentious issues in U.S. Politics will continue to be the medical termination of pregnacies; pro-choice versus pro-life, legislation on taxpayer funded abortion and contraception in other words.
+This is one of the traditional battlefields of the religious and the humanist world views and as usual when these two sides clash the debate will not be civil between the pro-choice camp and the pro -life groups.

 Those on the pro - life side of the debate will try to impose on our modern society the mores and values of a primitive bronze age tribe of semi nomadic tent-dwellers and cite the usual bits of misogynistic bigotry from their holy books; how to stone to death your bride if you find on the wedding night she is not a virgin, how God will smite you if you eat shrimps, wear cotton guzzies with a wool sweater or if you plant onions between your bean rows to keep slugs off the bean plants.
 Oh yes, these religious beliefs are all grounded in irrefuatble logic.